Policies and Procedures

 We understand that this is a difficult and testing time, therefore we need you full support and co-operation in helping us to keep your children, yourselves, and our staff team safe.

-The care of all the children at Kids’ Corner Limited is our paramount concern and central focus.
+The care of all the children at Kids’ Corner is our paramount concern and central focus.
 We believe that children and parents are entitled to expect courtesy and prompt, safe and careful attention to their needs and wishes.

 We aim to work closely with all our parents to constantly improve our care and service.
-We welcome suggestions on how to improve our service and care and will give prompt and serious attention to any concerns about the running of Kids’ Corner Limited and how we can learn from them.
+We welcome suggestions on how to improve our service and care and will give prompt and serious attention to any concerns about the running of Kids’ Corner and how we can learn from them.

 We anticipate that most concerns will be resolved quickly by an informal approach to the appropriate member of staff and it is important that wherever appropriate that the concerns are raised as soon as possible in line with the informal process.
 If this does not achieve the desired result or if the matter is not appropriate for an informal process, we have a clear formal procedure for dealing with your concerns.

-We aim to bring all concerns regarding the running of Kids’ Corner Limited to a satisfactory conclusion for all the parties involved.
+We aim to bring all concerns regarding the running of Kids’ Corner to a satisfactory conclusion for all the parties involved.
 We aim to learn from all matters raised with us for the benefit of all the children using the Nursery, their parents/guardians and our staff.

 Procedure